yzarnegar/UniqueImageID/README.md

 # Architecture
 Data from Sentinel-1 is stored on s3.
 However, it is private so I downloaded the data from ASF.
 On my EC2s, using python I extract the information that I needed about the metadata and coordinates from zip files, and did some processing and created pandas data frames including information about the bursts and save those as CSV files on my s3 bucket.
 Then I used Athena and created a database including tables for the bursts to get query from.
-However since the data is geographical, I also imported csv files into the postGIS and created tables as it is specilized for getting queries from this type of data.
+However since the data is geographical, I also imported csv files into the PostGIS as is specilized for getting queries from this type of data.

 <img width="878" alt="Screen Shot 2020-02-24 at 12 56 25 PM" src="https://user-images.githubusercontent.com/57342758/75190475-41e1ee00-5705-11ea-9da4-f11692af1aa8.png">